Kerko0/PC_Helperv2/README.md

 - 2 Web Apps for Frontend and Backend respectively
 - Azure PostgreSQL Database

+### Important Configuration
+Frontend webapp must have `BACKEND_URL` with the URL of the backend web app in `appsettings.json` or in the App Settings under Configuration in the Web App.

+Backend webapp must have PostgreSQL connection string as `DefaultConnection` in ConnectionStrings.
+You need to do Update-Database once you have provided the correct connection string to the backend webapp.

 ### Availability and Scaling

 To make sure the application runs as expected I have implemented auto-scaling features for the App Service to make sure it can handle heavier loads.